A Personal Package Archive (PPA) is a special software repository for

 Step 2: Use our own code for add-apt-repository

-application located in (/usr/bin/add-apt-repository
+The defaultadd-apt-repository application located in (/usr/bin/add-apt-repository)

 works for Debian.
 So if you’re using Kali, chances are it won’t work.